top of page

 Mr. Bond’s Science Guys' mission is to make science fun, cool and easy for kids!

 With over 20 years of experience in Tennessee and beyond, our mission is still to get kids excited about science!
 No matter what the circumstances we will find a way to bring exciting and educational programs to kids.
-Mr. Bond and his team are excited to teach our elementary science classes on STEAM (FALL) and Forensic Science (SPRING).
+Mr. Bond and his team are excited to teach our elementary science classes on Engineering (FALL) and Space & Rocketry (SPRING).

 Helen Smith